twitty-rival/terraform-provider-aws/website/docs/r/iam_user_login_profile.html.markdown

 The following arguments are supported:

 * `user` - (Required) The IAM user's name.
-* `pgp_key` - (Required) Either a base-64 encoded PGP public key, or a keybase username in the form `keybase:username`.
+* `pgp_key` - (Optional) Either a base-64 encoded PGP public key, or a keybase username in the form `keybase:username`.
 Only applies on resource creation.
 Drift detection is not possible with this argument.
 * `password_length` - (Optional, default 20) The length of the generated password on resource creation.
 Only applies on resource creation.
 Drift detection is not possible with this argument.
 * `password_reset_required` - (Optional, default "true") Whether the user should be forced to reset the generated password on resource creation.
 Only applies on resource creation.
 Drift detection is not possible with this argument.